 In 2019, The World Health Organization included burnout in the International Classification of Diseases (ICD-11), a handbook used by healthcare professionals to classify diseases, conditions, and syndromes.

 In the ICD-11, burnout is classified as a syndrome that is characterized by three dimensions: feelings of exhaustion or depleted energy, feelings of negativity or cynicism about one’s job, and reduced professional efficacy.

 We approach burnout from a research-based and therapeutic perspective.
 We stay current with the latest research on burnout and stress in various disciplines including healthcare, education, and business.
-We view burnout as a multi-dimentional experience with personal, cultural, physical, psychological, spiritual, and environmental components.
+We view burnout as a multi-dimensional experience with personal, cultural, physical, psychological, spiritual, and environmental components.
 Although we use research to inform our approach to burnout, we also take into consideration unique factors that may be impacting an individual or organization.

-Burnout can be debilitating and can a difficult state in which to live life.
+Burnout can be debilitating and can be a difficult state in which to live life.
 Although burnout is something we want to prevent, we are careful not to immediately push it away, put a band-aid on it, or treat it as an enemy.
 Burnout has a purpose and is often alerting us to deeper issues that need attention.
-Burnout is a signal that something needs to change, and can be a critical turning point.
+Burnout is a signal that something needs to change and can be a critical turning point.

 We believe in approaching burnout with compassion and treating burnout as a messenger that has important information to share.
 We work with burnout to get to the core issues in order to make long-lasting positive changes for a more fulfilling life at work and at home.

 Our Approach to Self-Care

 We take a holistic and person-centered approach to self-care, acknowledging that self-care is multidimensional with personal, professional, and cultural implications.
 Over the past 30 years, much research has been done to study self-care, and we take an evidence-based approach to the practices we recommend and teach.